Braunjack03/project-stingray-web/README.md

 - [Coding Standards](#coding_standards)

 ## About <a name = "about"></a>
 This is the primary Larvel web application for "Project Stingray".
 Stingray is a jobboard, company profile, and news website focusing on technology jobs and start-ups in the Florida area.
+Addtional information about the project can be found in the [requirements](./REQUIREMENTS.md).

 The application stack is built on:
 - Laravel 8